You

 Not

-its own life and the best vehicle to showcase the songs
+own life and the best vehicle to showcase the songs really

-really depends on the song.
-One of our SongU.com instructors,
+depends on the song.
+One of our SongU.com instructors, Cole

-Cole Wright, a top Nashville songplugger, does a monthly
+Wright, a top Nashville songplugger, does a monthly feature

 So

-best let the song convey its message.
-Regardless of whether
+let the song convey its message.
+Regardless of whether you

-you do a full band demo or a simple piano or guitar/vocal
+do a full band demo or a simple piano or guitar/vocal demo,

-demo, it needs to be a professional quality (i.e., the
+it needs to be a professional quality (i.e., the vocalist

-vocalist sounds like they should have a record deal and
+sounds like they should have a record deal and the guitar

 JOIN THE DIGITAL AGE